csooriyakumaran/aether/README.md

 /* push to arena `size` bytes, padded to `alignment`, and explicitly zero the memory */ void* memory = arena_push(&arena, size, alignment, true);
 ```

-Convenience macros are provided for common typed and array allocations:
+Convenience macros are provided for common typed and array allocations.
+Default alignment is 8-bytes, and the default behaviour is to zero the allocated memory.

 ```c
 /* push one u32 onto the arena */